About

 Welcome, and thank you for your interest in The Misfit Teacher!

-My name is Kristin, I’m a former elementary school teacher, who now works as a full-time writer and coach.
-In addition to The Misfit Teacher, I also run a popular family travel blog called Tiny Footsteps Travel.
+In addition to The Misfit Teacher, I also run a popular family travel blog called Tiny Footsteps Travel, which brings in 150,000 pageviews a month.

 If you want to be a teacher..

-I have many resources to support to my fellow teachers who are out there putting the thought, effort and energy into educating our kids and raising the next generation – which is a cause I deeply hold dear.
+I have many resources to support to my fellow teachers who are out there putting the thought, effort and energy into educating our kids and raising the next generation, which is a cause I deeply hold dear.

 If you want out of teaching, or want financial freedom in a different career..

 There are also people in the position I used to be in; feeling stuck in a job that they don’t feel comes naturally to them and don’t want to picture themself in decades from now.
-I want to help those people too.
-Browse my self-made life resources to see ideas for side hustles, and routes to financial freedom.
+If that is you, I see you: and I have resources for you too.

 My Teaching Experience